 There are, however, reasonable motivations for running code from other programming languages on the web, for example, if one has a large amount of existing code already written in another language, or if one simply has a strong preference for another language and perhaps is more productive in it.

-As a consequence, there has been work on tools to compile languages into JavaScript.
+As a consequence, there have been work on tools to compile languages into JavaScript.
 Since JavaScript is present in essentially all web browsers, by compiling one's language of choice into JavaScript, one can still generate content that will run practically everywhere.

-Examples of the approach of compiling into JavaScript include the Google Web Toolkit [7], which compiles Java into JavaScript; Pyjamas1, which compiles Python into JavaScript; SCM2JS [5], which compiles Scheme to JavaScript, Links [2], which compiles an ML-like language into JavaScript; and AFAX [6], which compiles F# to JavaScript; see also [1] for additional examples.
-While useful, such tools usually only allow a subset of the original language to be compiled.
-For example, multithreaded code (with shared memory) is not possible on the web, so compiling code of that sort is not directly possible.
-There are also often limitations of the conversion process, for example, Pyjamas compiles Python to JavaScript in a nearly 1-to-1 manner, and as a consequence the underlying semantics are those of JavaScript, not Python, so for example division of integers can yield unexpected results (it should yield an integer in Python 2.x, but in JavaScript and in Pyjamas a floating-point number can be generated).
+Examples of this approach include the Google Web Toolkit [Google Web Toolkit], which compiles Java into JavaScript and Pyjamas [Pyjamas], which compiles Python into JavaScript; for a comphrehensive list, see [Ashkenas].
+Such tools usually only allow a subset of the original language to be compiled.
+For example, multithreaded code (with shared memory) is not possible on the web, so compiling code of that sort is subject to not directly possible.
+There are also often limitations of the conversion process, for example, Pyjamas compiles Python to JavaScript in a nearly 1-to-1 manner, and as a consequence the underlying semantics are those of JavaScript, not Python so for example division of integers can yield unexpected results (it should yield an integer in Python 2.x, but in JavaScript and in Pyjamas a floating-point number can be generated).

-In this paper we present another project along those lines: Emscripten, which compiles LLVM assembly code http://pyjs.org/ into JavaScript.
-LLVM (the Low Level Virtual Machine2) is a compiler project primarily focused on C, C++ and Objective-C. It compiles those languages through a frontend (the main ones of which are Clang and LLVM-GCC) into the LLVM intermediary representation (which can be machine-readable bitcode, or human-readable assembly), and then passes it through a backend which generates actual machine code for a particular architecure.
+In this paper we present another project along those lines: Emscripten, which compiles LLVM assembly code into JavaScript.
+LLVM (the Low Level Virtual Machine, [Low Level Virtual Machine]) is a compiler project primarily focused on C, C++ and Objective-C. It compiles those languages through a frontend (the main ones of which are Clang and LLVM-GCC) into the LLVM intermediary representation (which can be machine-readable bitcode, or human-readable assembly), and then passes it through a backend which generates actual machine code for a particular architecure.
 Emscripten plays the role of a backend which targets JavaScript.